ilder-as/go-barentswatch-ais/README.md

 They can be recognized by the return types.

 ### Streams
-A typical streaming endpoint will have a `*StreamResponse` or `SSEStreamResponse` return data type, depending on whether the data is streamed via HTTP2 streams or as Server Sent Events.
+A typical streaming endpoint will have a `*StreamResponse` or t `SSEStreamResponse` return data type, depending on whether the data is streamed via HTTP2 streams or as Server Sent Events.
 A typical signature is